lancewilhelm/horizon-extended/README.md

 Recommended Font: Fira Code w/ ligatures enabled

-I only have the main dark theme and a light theme that is based primarily off of the highlighting colors from the dark theme.
-The light theme struggles with bracket colorizer 2 as the brackets are hard to see.
-Some customization may be needed for bracket colors.
-Also, the light theme is VERY colorful.
-If you are not ready to taste the rainbow then stay away from the light theme.
-A better readme and more features/themes will come as the theme is used and tested.
+There is only the main theme and a light theme that is based primarily off of the highlighting colors from the dark theme.
+The light theme is an attempt at a light theme, but honestly the colors from the dark theme do not lend themselves to the light theme.
+This may be addressed in a future update.

 **Enjoy!**

+**This theme is sparsely maintained.
+I will try to address issues as they come up, but I am not actively developing this theme.*